-If you're looking for the best Mac antivirus software in 2018, then you've come to the right place, as we've listed the top suites to protect your Apple machine.
+Which is why you've come to the right place.
 Each entry in this list of the best Mac antivirus suites has been chosen because it's been specially designed to protect Mac computers.

 OS X and macOS are based on the Unix operating system, which is sandboxed.
 That means it’s very difficult for viruses to do any damage.
 Think of them as locked in a little box from which they can’t escape no matter how hard they try.